neondatabase/postgresql_anonymizer/docs/generalization.md

 You can evaluate the k-anonymity factor of a table in 2 steps :

-1. First defined the columns that are [indirect idenfiers] ( also known as "quasi identifers") like this:
+1. First defined the columns that are [indirect identifiers] ( also known as "quasi identifers") like this:

 ```sql